Villa Park

 What's household life like in Villa Park?

-Villa Park Elementary and Villa Park High School are both within city limits.
-Space, privacy, and low-density residential life are the main draws for households evaluating the city.
+Villa Park Elementary, Cerro Villa Middle School, and Villa Park High School are all within city limits and part of Orange Unified, giving households a complete K-12 pipeline inside the city.
+Space, privacy, and low-density residential life are the main draws of the city.

 Does Villa Park have any restaurants or shops?